Dr Hillary Taylor

 - PhD, Yale University.

-I have broad interests in the social, economic and political history of England, 1500-1750.
-I am currently working on a book about social relations and the class politics of language in early modern England.
-I am also doing research for two other projects.
-The first is about market toll litigation in sixteenth- and seventeenth-century England; the second is about the CPGB Historians Group.
+I have broad interests in the social, economic, and legal history of Britain and the Atlantic world, c.
+1500-1750, and am currently working on a book about social relations and the class politics of language in early modern England.
+After receiving my PhD from Yale in 2016, I was a Research Fellow for three years at Jesus.

 Publications, links and resources